Chalarangelo/30-seconds-of-code/snippets/isDeepFrozen.md

 tags: object,recursion,intermediate
 ---

-Checks if an object is deeply frozen
+Checks if an object is deeply frozen.

 - Use recursion.
 - Use `Object.isFrozen()` on the given object.